Unable to surf the entire web because you're stuck behind a restrictive firewall? Then Shadowsocks might be your answer.

 - Next to Proxy Port, make sure it says 1080.

 - Click OK.

-- Run OpenVPN as Administrator (right-click on the program icon and choose "Run as Administrator").
+- Right-click on the OpenVPN GUI icon and choose "Run as Administrator".

 - In the Windows system tray, right-click on the OpenVPN icon.

-- Once both programs show as being connected, you're all set!
+- Once the OpenVPN app shows as being connected, you're all set!

 When I try connecting to OpenVPN, I get an error saying "RESOLVE: Cannot resolve host address".

-Try downloading the pre-configured configuration file again, making sure that the box next to "Use IP addresses" is checked.
+Try downloading the OpenVPN configuration file again, making sure that the box next to "Use IP addresses" is checked.